TrinityCore/tc-wiki/database/335/world/quest_template.md

 &nbsp;

 ### AllowableRaces
-Races mask of ids from ChrRaces.dbc allowed to get the quest.
+Race mask of [ChrRace IDs](/files/DBC/335/chrraces#id) allowed to get the quest.
 0 means the quest is accessible for all races.
 | Value | Flag   | Name      |  | Value | Flag   | Name      |
 |-------|--------|-----------|--|-------|--------|-----------|
 |     1 | 0x0001 | Human     |  |     2 | 0x0002 | Orc       |